grandchild/AVS-Mixer/README.md

 ![Mixer-GUI](https://github.com/grandchild/AVS-Mixer/raw/master/etc/MixerComplete1.png)

 ### Prerequisites
 You need [VVVV](http://vvvv.org/downloads).
 You will also need the Addonpack on that same page.
+Follow the installation instructions for VVVV.

 Windows Aero mode is strongly recommended (only available with Windows Vista and 7) because only that allows the screengrabbing of obstructed windows.
 Otherwise you would need to lay out the windows side-by-side which is very space-consuming.

+This was made for, and is most rewarding with, mixing AVS, so a small guide for...
+# Setting up AVS
 ## Installation
-### Preparing folder structure (when using XMPlay, for Winamp see below)
+### Prepared folder structure (when using XMPlay, for Winamp see below)
 In the /etc folder is a zip containing a premade folder structure for you to use.
-The XMPlay folder is empty (except for a winamp.ini containing recommended AVS settings), this is where you should install XMPlay to and also the vis-wrapper plugin.
+Inside the XMPlayAVS folder you will find a winamp.ini containing recommended AVS settings as well as two folders for skins and plugins.
+Put all XMPlay files in this folder and all plugins (AVS, VisWrapper & others) inside the plugin folder.

 ### Get and setup XMPlay
-[XMPlay](http://support.xmplay.com/index.php) is the recommended host for AVS right now because it is minimal and keeps AVS in it's own seperate native Win32 window - which is better for grabbing.
+[XMPlay](http://support.xmplay.com/index.php) is the recommended host for AVS right now because it is minimal and keeps AVS in it's own separate native Win32 window - which is better for grabbing.

 * Install XMPlay to the above-mentioned directory so that there is a folder named 'XMPlay' in the base folder.
 * Next, you need the wrapper plug-ins for XMPlay, [Winamp VIS Wrapper rev.5 by Barna](http://www.nukular.ch/xmp-wavis_rev.5.zip).
 * I recommend using a small skin for XMPlay, so it does not get in your way too much: I use [Smallskin 2](http://support.xmplay.com/files_view.php?file_id=308) but there are more (e.g. [Min](http://support.xmplay.com/files_view.php?file_id=546)).

 ### Using AVS-Mixer with Winamp
-* You need to use Winamp of version 5.58 or older, as newer versions don't play nicely with AVS anymore.
+* If for some reason you want to use Winamp, you need to use Winamp of version 5.58 or older, as newer versions don't play nicely with AVS anymore.
 Any Winamp 5.x version should do.
-It should also come with a working AVS plugin installed so you may be able to skip the next section.
+It should also come with a working AVS plugin installed so you could in theory be able to skip the next section.

 ### Choosing your AVS's flavour
 * [Visbot kindly provides](http://avs.visbot.net/) close to all versions of AVS ever published.
 One of the 2.81 versions is recommended.
 Try d or b (or if you like a slightly different editor interface choose one of visbot's vis_avsmods further down).